-The local governing body is responsible for maintaining proper security at all times for all buildings, stocks, stores, furniture, equipment, etc. under its control
+The Head Teacher is responsible for maintaining proper security at all times for all buildings, stocks, stores, furniture, equipment, etc. under their control

-17.1 SECURITY
+17.1 Security

 Stores and equipment must be secured by means of physical and other security devices.
 Only authorised staff may access the stores.